 We understand there are many factors that can make prompt payment a challenge for some people: international transfer delays or fees; funding for your publishing operations may end; change of contacts; problems receiving our emails.

 When an account is 90 days past due, a further email notifies you that your service is at risk of suspension.
 If an account is then suspended for non-payment it becomes at risk of being ‘terminated’.
-Once an account has been terminated, you will need to contact our membership team to rejoin Crossref.
+Once an account has been terminated, you will need to contact our membership specialist to rejoin Crossref.
 Please note that we send numerous notifications/reminders before suspension or termination takes place (we don’t want to see you go!).
-We can always be reached at email@example.com for any invoice inquiries you may have.
+We can always be reached at firstname.lastname@example.org for any invoice inquiries you may have.